 Our lives are oriented towards building, achieving, accumulating, and climbing.
 We look at the lives of those around us and strive for more and better.
 It seeps into our homes as we fill them with more and more clothes, toys, gadgets, and organizational systems to hold them all.

 It seeps into our parenting and our schedules because we want what’s best for our kids, which seems to mean we need to work hard and save up so they can get into college.
 And of course they’ll need to get into said college so we’d better enroll our kids in all the extra-curriculars we can and be sure they have the best tutors to make the grades, too.

-This brings us straight into a state of overwhelm, but we don’t give this much thought because it’s normal.
+This brings us straight into a state of overwhelm.
+But we don’t give this much thought because it’s normal.
 It’s the pervasive mentality around us.
 We have to step away from our entire lives and take a vacation to feel like we can catch our breath.
-Often, when we start to suspect that our complicated lives are choking us, we turn to outward solutions—we declutter our homes and we declutter our schedules.
+Often, when we start to suspect that our complicated lives are choking us, we turn to outward solutions.
+For example, we declutter our homes and we declutter our schedules.

 I know, because I have done this!
 I take a look around my life and decide there is too much stuff and too many responsibilities crowding out my joy and peace of mind.

-I get so overwhelmed that I want to sweep all the junk away and take white-out to all the boxes in my planner.
+Then I get so overwhelmed that I want to sweep all the junk away and take white-out to all the boxes in my planner.
 I stand in the middle of my living room and declare, “I’ve had enough!”
-I get out the trash bags, and I declutter the toys, the bookshelves, the closets, the kitchen cabinets.
-I cancel all unnecessary commitments and say no to more plans.
+Next thing I know I get out the trash bags.
+I declutter the toys, the bookshelves, the closets, the kitchen cabinets.
+And I cancel all unnecessary commitments and say no to more plans.

 For a while, it works.
 I can breathe again.
 My house is clutter-free, and my schedule is lighter so my mind feels less crowded, less overwhelmed, and more at peace.